 After forming a new subsidiary [Project 303 Bidco Limited] (registered in England and Wales) the firm bought most but not all of Norton's assets for circa sixteen million of the Queen's.
 Of that, intellectual property accounts for £15 million with plant and machinery in addition to stock making up the majority of the remaining £1 million, valued respectively at £649,998 and £349,998.

-So, the good news is that with this purchase, those “228 ordinary working people” (who invested in the pensions schemes) seem likely to get their money back.
+So, the good news is that with this purchase, those “228 ordinary working people” (who invested in the pension schemes) seem likely to get their money back.
 And so should all preferential creditors.

 Additionally, the new owners have preserved the majority of the existing jobs at Norton, with the services of most of the workforce retained.

-Norton’s new interim CEO, John Russell has been doing the media rounds since early May 2020.
-He’s suggested that the focus for the new management would initially be to honour existing bike orders.
+Norton's new interim CEO, John Russell has been doing the media rounds since early May 2020.
+He suggested that the focus of the new management would initially be to honour existing bike orders.